NZ fuel supply security · assumptions & sources · 16 Apr 2026

 Limitation: The 80% cap is an analytical judgment.
 Actual recovery depends on government policy, refinery inventory levels, and commercial contracts.

-After Hormuz reopens, crude takes 18–20 days to reach the refinery, then 45 days for throughput to ramp back to 100%.
-Total recovery from reopening to normal NZ supply: approximately 62–82 days.
+After Hormuz reopens, crude takes 18–20 days to reach the refinery, then 75 days for throughput to ramp back to 100%.
+Revised upward from 45 days based on Kuwait force majeure on crude AND refined products (20 Apr) and ongoing IRGC attacks on Hormuz transit ships (19 Apr) — ceasefire ≠ open strait.
+Total recovery from reopening to normal NZ supply: approximately 93–115 days.

-Source: Industry estimate based on historical refinery restart timelines.
+Source: Industry estimate based on historical refinery restart timelines, revised Day 54 based on observed supply chain damage.

 3.14 Ships on the water carry full cargoes High confidence